knowrahman/AWS-SAA-C02-Course/README.md

 Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a subnet.

+NACLs are stateless firewall(no memory of request and response, request is usually from an ephermal port to the dedicated port and response is from a dedicated port to ephermal port and since we are unaware of what that ephermal port could be we have to allow outbond to All from the server perspective)

-All VPCs have a default NACL, this is associated with all subnets of that VPC by default.
+All VPCs have a default NACL, this is associated with all subnets of that VPC by default, every subnet has a NACL
 NACLs are used when traffic enters or leaves a subnet.
 Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+Connections within the subnet are not effected If two EC2 instances in a Subnet communicate, the NACL does nothing because it is not involved.

-NACLs have an inbound and outbound sets of rules.
+NACLs have an inbound (effect incoming data) and outbound(effect outgoing) sets of rules.

 When a specific rule set has been called, the one with the lowest rule number first.